 (I cover the practices for the gates of your incarnation cross in the Human Design Map.)

 But, the most important thing to raise the frequency of gate 42 is to celebrate all of life and be mindful to start projects that you have the energy to see to fruition.

 My personal contemplation of Human Design Gate 42 (Gene Key 42)

-I don’t have gate 42 defined in my chart but I do have gate 53 (the other side of the channel of maturation).
+Gate 42 is undefined in my chart, but I do have gate 53 defined (the other side of the channel of maturation).
 And it has often seemed like I’m endlessly trying to solve the “never finish what I start” problem.

 I am really good at starting things.
 Like, really, really good.

 But finishing is a whole other story.
-And it has been a source of deep shame for me for most of my life.
+And it has been a source of deep shame for me my entire life.

 I looked at my art projects, household plans and projects, appointments and people who wanted to connect, my business, my dreams and goals, and even some relationships that really needed “closure.”

-As I took in all of these “open loops” I could clearly see that I was putting WAY TOO MUCH on my plate.
+As I took in all of these “open loops,” I could clearly see that I have a pattern of overloading my to-do list.
 Like, way too much.
-I had so much “to do” that it would take lifetimes to finish it all.
+I had so much “to do” that it would take many lifetimes to finish it all.

 At first, this awareness was really depressing.